tnichols217/notes/CSDS 391/Textbook/2 - Intelligent Agents.md

 	- Available actions
 	- Percept sequence
 - The agent should select the best option based on the percept sequence and environment to maximize success
-- Balancing is important, especially to ensure that the AI does not avoid perceriving dangers to reduce
+- Balancing is important, especially to ensure that the AI does not avoid perceiving dangers to reduce punishment
+-